celo-org/docs/blog/10-03-23-scalability-ensuring-that-your-cryptography-app-can-handle-a-large-volume/scalability-ensuring-that-your-cryptography-app-can-handle-a-large-volume.md

 As you continue to develop your cryptography app, there are several areas you may want to explore further:

-- Performance improvement: Asymmetric encryption can be slower and more resource-intensive than symmetric-key encryption, however it can also enhance key management and scalability.
+- Performance improvement: Asymmetric encryption can be slower and more resource-intensive than symmetric-key encryption.
+However, it can also enhance key management and scalability.
 The efficiency of your software can be improved using a variety of methods, including key caching, elliptic curve cryptography, and multithreading.

 - Security: Because cryptography is a complicated and rapidly changing topic, it's critical to stay up to date on security vulnerabilities and best practices.
 You can take measures to strengthen the security of your programs, such as utilizing the most recent encryption methods, carrying out appropriate key management and rotation, and utilizing safe hardware storage options.